 From Lambeau Field to Jet Air

 On gameday, let the Green Bay Metro and Green Bay Packers be your ride to and from the game.
-For the 2014 season, fans will be offered four free, efficient and convenient gameday bus routes for all Packers home games.
+For the 2015 season, fans can utilize four free, efficient and convenient gameday bus routes for all Packers home games.
 The routes begin four hours before kickoff and run for approximately three hours following the game, leaving Lambeau Field every 30 minutes.
 Further details and gameday route information is available here.

 Fans will be allowed to carry in a clear bag that does not exceed 12 x 6 x 12 inches or a one-gallon, clear plastic bag.
 Additional clothing, blankets, etc. are allowed if carried in loosely or in an approved clear bag.
 Small clutch purses the size of a woman’s hand, measuring no larger than 4.5 x 6.5 inches are permitted, but subject to search.
 Small cameras, binoculars and cell phones are acceptable if carried in loosely or in an approved clear bag.
 Traditional stadium seats with backs and seat pads are permitted as long as they do not exceed 18 inches wide and contain no pockets, zippers or concealable areas.
 Oversized seats and/or seats with arm rests or other attachments are not allowed.
 Prohibited items must be returned to your vehicle or they will be confiscated and discarded.